 TELEMEDICINE: THE FUTURE OF HEALTHCARE, NOW

-Healthcare as we know it is about to undergo a profound change based off a future vision that has been gradually etched out through the scientific breakthroughs of the last three decades.
-The recent events preceding the spread of the COVID-19 pandemic have begun to propel humanity toward an era of technologically-assisted medicine that is comparable to many works of science-fiction.
+Healthcare as we know it is about to undergo a profound change based on a future vision that has been gradually etched out through the scientific breakthroughs of the last three decades.
+The recent events preceding the spread of the COVID-19 pandemic have begun to propel humanity toward an era of technologically-assisted medicine that is comparable to many works of science fiction.

 Telemedicine is one such technological breakthrough that is fast replacing the conventional office-based approach to medicine - particularly as the world settles into a collective ‘New Normal’ subsequent to the easing of lockdown restrictions.